p-Hacking your A/B tests

 Form a theory, test the theory, extend the theory

 Too often A/B tests are just “throwing shit at the wall.”
-We excuse this behavior with statements like “No one knows which headline will work, it’s impossible to guess, so we just try things.”
+We excuse this behavior by saying “No one knows which headline will work; it’s impossible to predict, so we just try things.”

-Not only is this thoughtless and lazy, it also means you haven’t learned anything, regardless of the test result.
+Not only is this thoughtless and lazy, it also means you haven’t learned anything, regardless of the result of the test.

-You don’t want to be a random-phrase slinger.
+You don’t want to be a mindless slinger of random phrases.
 AI can do that too, and AI isn’t a good marketer.
 Instead, you want to create validated learning.

 To do this, form a theory, then design experiments to test the theory.
 Example theories:

-- At this point, visitors are ready to buy, so send them down a purchase funnel with a restricted UX.
+- At this point on the website, visitors are ready to buy, so send them down a purchase funnel with a restricted UX.

 - Here people want to learn more, so talk about options and let them explore features rather then being crammed down a funnel.